Point Lonsdale: History

 The traditional owners of this area are the Wautharong people of the Kulin nation.
-The escaped convict William Buckley, the first known European to have lived in the area, lived with local Aborigines from 1803 to 1835.
+The escaped convict William Buckley, the first known European to have lived in the area, lived with the Wautharong people from 1803 to 1835.
 A signal station was built in 1854.

 Permanent European settlement began at Point Lonsdale in the latter half of the 19th century with the construction of a lighthouse in 1863 and the extension of the railway line from Geelong to Queenscliff in 1879.
 Since settlement, many ships have been wrecked on the rocky reefs at the entrance to Port Phillip.

-The post office opened on 15 January 1902.
+The post office opened in January 1902.

 The town is named after police officer William Lonsdale and is the birthplace of former Premier of Victoria Thomas Hollway.

 Heritage listed sites

 Point Lonsdale contains several Victorian Heritage Register listed sites, including: